nuxx.net

 This PCB and housing is designed to hold two eBay special step-down DC to DC switching regulators (buck converters) to get 5 VDC and 12 VDC from a 14.8 V 3000mAh LiPo battery pack.
 The 5V will power a SanDisk V-Mate solid state video recorder and the 12V a VioSport Action Cam 3.
 All of this together with an 8GB microSD card should allow for the continuous filming of eight to nine hours of mobile video while fitting in a small bento-style bicycle bag.

 Now to wait for the rest of the parts to arrive so I can put it all together.
 The camera and recorder are here, I’m just waiting on the hand grenade battery and charger, bento bag, regulators, and powerpole connectors.
 Hopefully this won’t be too bad for a ~$200 project.
 The video quality should be decent as shown by this intentionally shaky test which features Danielle and Roxie (warning: contains dog nose) and single-charge recording length should be long enough to capture any bike ride that I might choose to record.
-More photos are available here, if you’re interested.
+More photos are available here (photo gallery retired), if you’re interested.

 Dragon GAP Winter Race